Top 20 Islamic Story for Kids in English [2026 Collection]🕌

 Long ago in Madinah, there lived a young merchant named Saeed.
 He was known for his honesty and fairness in trade.
 While other traders tried to cheat customers by giving less grain or charging more, Saeed always dealt fairly.
 He remembered the words of the Prophet Muhammad (peace be upon him): “The truthful and honest merchant will be with the prophets, the truthful, and the martyrs on the Day of Judgment.”

-One hot summer day, a poor man came to buy some dates but had only half the money.
+One hot summer day, a man came to buy some dates but had only half the money.
 Other traders mocked him and refused to sell.
 But Saeed smiled warmly and said, “Take the dates, my brother.
 Pay the rest when you can.”

 Days turned into weeks, but the man couldn’t return the money.
 Instead of anger, Saeed reassured him, “Allah provides.
 Do not worry.”
-The poor man prayed for him, and soon Saeed’s shop became the busiest in the market.
+The man prayed for him, and soon Saeed’s shop became the busiest in the market.
 People from far and wide came to buy, not only because of his goods but because of his honesty.

 When asked about his success, Saeed said, “Wealth is temporary, but honesty earns blessings that never fade.”